 For one thing, Warren Buffett worked as a stockbroker early in his career.
 This gave him a level of market experience that the vast majority of investors never have.
 How he made his fortune, however, is even more exceptional.

 Buffett displayed an uncanny investment sense early on as an investor in small businesses and partnerships.
 As these grew, so did his wealth.
 He made his first million by the time he was 32.
-That may not sound so spectacular by today’s standards, but he did it in 1962, when a million dollars was a million dollars, and far fewer people than today had that kind of money.
+That may not sound so spectacular by today’s standards, but he did it in 1962, when a million dollars was a million dollars, and far fewer people had that kind of money than have it today.
 He did all of this while he and his wife were raising three young children.

 You Probably Have a Day Job